-where the keyword logs into the application under test with a given user name and password and returns whether the login was successful.
-To use the output parameter as an input parameter for other keywords, set the value for the output parameter inside the keyword.
+where the keyword logs into the application under test with a given user name and password.

 Note: If you are viewing this help topic in PDF format, this code sample might include line-breaks which are not allowed in scripts.
-To use this code sample in a script, remove these line-
+To use this code sample in a script, remove these linebreaks.

-- The keyword name parameter of the Keyword annotation is optional.
+- The keyword name parameter of the Keyword attribute is optional.
 You can use the keyword name parameter to specify a different name than the method name.
-If the parameter is not specified, the name of the method is used as the keyword name. - The Argument annotation is also optional.
+If the parameter is not specified, the name of the method is used as the keyword name. - The Argument attribute is also optional.
 If a method is marked as a keyword, then all arguments are automatically used as keyword arguments.
-You can use the Argument annotation to specify a different name for the keyword argument, for example UserName instead of userName.
+You can use the Argument attribute to specify a different name for the keyword argument, for example UserName instead of userName.

-Creating a Keyword-Driven Test in Silk4J
+Creating a Keyword-Driven Test in Silk4NET